ministryofjustice/itpolicycontent/content/confluence/web-browsing.md

 This document sets out MoJ's rule set applied to the DOM1 and Win10 and infrastructure, and describes the website categories that are either permitted or blocked.

-Internet policy group and blocked URL categories [Link to follow].
+Internet policy group and blocked URL categories are listed [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/web-browsing-security-policy-profiles/).

 The categories are based on the [Forcepoint definitions](https://www.forcepoint.com/master-database-url-categories).